kean/Future/README.md

 <img src="https://user-images.githubusercontent.com/1567433/50041360-e2457880-0053-11e9-8496-a3cfc71c0b0a.png" width="640px">

-> There is actually not one, but a few `flatMap` variants.
+> There is actually not one, but a few `flatMap` variations.
 The extra ones allow you to seamlessly mix futures that can produce an error and the ones that can't.

 ### `mapError`, `flatMapError`